What to Eat Now

 A visit to your neighborhood health food store is at best frustrating.
 Yes, most health food stores provide a decent selection of gluten free products.
 But, if you are a person of moderate income, the cost of these foods will leave you with sticker shock.

 When the shock eventually wore off, I realized all this meant was that my meals had to be made from scratch (moment of revelation).
-So, if a person with gluten sensitivity took the time to prepare and cook his or her meals with naturally gluten-free foods.
-One could still have a diverse diet.
+So, if a person with an immune reaction to gluten, took the time to prepare and cook his or her meals with naturally gluten-free food – one could still have a diverse diet.

 As the weeks went by I realized that my revelation needed a reality check.
 Making meals from scratch is easier said than done.
 Cooking can be time consuming, annoying and stressful – especially if you have children.
 That said, take heart for it will become easier as you go along.